Topics

 • It reduces friction and streamlines the user journey, improving efficiency and productivity.

-• Prioritising key actions enhances the overall user experience by focusing on the core functionalities and goals of the app.
+• When you prioritise the key actions, it enhances the overall user experience by focusing on the core functionalities and goals of the app.

 Performance and Speed:

-Optimise your app for fast loading times and smooth performance.
-Slow and unresponsive apps can lead to user frustration and abandonment.
+Optimise your app for fast loading times and smooth performance because slow apps lead to user frustration and abandonment.

-• Performance and speed contribute to a smooth and responsive user experience, reducing loading times and minimising delays.
+• High performing websites contribute to a smooth and responsive user experience, reducing loading times and minimising delays.

-• Fast app performance enhances user satisfaction and engagement, as users can complete tasks quickly and efficiently.
+• Fast app performance gives higher user satisfaction and engagement.

-• Performance optimization improves the app’s usability, making it more enjoyable to use and reducing the risk of user frustration.
+• When you optimise performance of the website, it improves the app’s usability, making it more enjoyable to use and reducing the risk of user frustration.

-• A fast and responsive app encourages users to stay longer and interact more frequently, leading to higher user retention.
+• Users are encouraged to stay longer and interact more frequently, leading to higher user retention.

 Accessibility: